Jason-Aviles/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+foreach: This iterates over a list and applies some operation with side effects to each list member (example: saving every list item to the database)

+map: This iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members (example: transforming list of strings to uppercase)

 2. What is the difference between a function and a method?
+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.

+A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

 3. What is closure?
+An inner function  always access to the variables and parameters of its outer function, even after the outer function has return

 4. Describe the four rules of the 'this' keyword.
+ 1. Window Binding
+* 2. Implicit Binding :left of the dot at call time
+* 3. New Binding
+* 4. Explicit Binding:call apply,bind

 5. Why do we need super() in an extended class?
+The super keyword is used to access and call functions on an object's parent.
 ## Project Set up

 Follow these steps to set up and work on your project: